gegelati/gegelati-tutorial/docs/_pages/index.md

 ### Bash environment
 Some scripts embedded in the given files of this tutorial require the availability of a bash environment.
-While bash is natively supported in Linux, an installation is required on Windows.
+While bash is natively supported in Linux and Mac OS, an installation is required on Windows.
 We advise you to use the all-in-one binaries maintained by the git community, and available [here!](https://git-scm.com/downloads).
 When installing the tool, make sure that the tool is added to the PATH environment variable.